Subscription Competition: We announce the winners – Whale Oil Beef Hooked | Whaleoil Media

 A big thank you to everyone that took part and especially to Whaleoil supporter David who made this competition possible.

-Prize: One year, google ad-free subscription to Whaleoil
+Prize: One year, ad-free subscription to Whaleoil

-Prize: Six month, google ad-free subscription to Whaleoil
+Prize: Six month, ad-free subscription to Whaleoil

-Prize: One month Google ad-free subscription to Whaleoil
+Prize: One month ad-free subscription to Whaleoil

 Winners will be contacted today to make arrangements.
 Congratulations guys.
-We are sure that you will enjoy the faster loading times and the Goggle ad-free experience.
+We are sure that you will enjoy the faster loading times and the ad-free experience.

 Whaleoil on a phone, iPad or tablet without ads is so fast!